A7F/aca-kmeans/output/README.md

 ### description of experiments
 runs-exp1: hard capped max iterations number so that all the types of codes (serial and parallel from 1 to 12 threads) do the same number of iterations.
-This experiment is interesting because Rasha tried to run it on his processor as well.
 Fixed number of points and clusters.
 Use the python script `exp1-stats.py`

 runs-exp2: no hard cap on iteration number, the algorithm is just free to converge in how many iterations are needed.
 Fixed number of points and clusters, same as runs-exp1.
 Use the file `exp2-stats.py`.